INDIAN INSTITUTE OF MANAGEMENT CALCUTTA

 Definition of ‘Overseas Candidate’:

-Indian and foreign national living, working or studying outside India during the period January 1, 2017 to February 15, 2018 will be considered as ‘Overseas Candidate’ for admission to IIM Calcutta in 2018-20 batch.
+Interested candidates living, working or studying outside India during the period January 1, 2020 to February 15, 2021 will be considered as ‘Overseas Candidate’ for admission to MBA Prgoramme of IIM Calcutta for 2021-23 Batch.

-In order to be eligible to apply for post graduate programme (PGP), namely; Post Graduate Diploma in Management (PGDM), a candidate must hold a Bachelor’s degree with at least 50% marks or equivalent CGPA awarded by any of the Universities incorporated by an act of the central or state legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India.
-The equivalence of the foreign degree needs to be certified by the Association of Indian Universities.
-The percentage of marks obtained by the candidate in the bachelor’s degree would be calculated based on the practice followed by the university/institution from where the candidate has obtained the degree.
-In case the candidate is awarded grades/CGPA instead of marks, the conversion of grades/CGPA to percentage of marks would be based on the procedure certified by the university/ institution from where he/she has obtained the bachelor’s degree.
-In case the university/ institution does not have any scheme for converting CGPA into equivalent marks, the equivalence would be established by dividing the candidate’s CGPA by the maximum possible CGPA and multiplying the result with 100.
+- A candidate must hold a Bachelor’s Degree, with at least 50% marks or equivalent CGPA awarded by any of the Universities incorporated by an Act of the central or state legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India.
+The percentage of marks obtained by the candidate in the bachelor’s degree would be calculated based on the practice followed by the University/Institution from where the candidate has obtained the degree.
+In case a candidate is awarded grades/CGPA instead of marks, the conversion of grades/CGPA to percentage of marks would be based on the procedure certified by the University/ Institution from where bachelor’s degree has been obtained.
+In case the University/ Institution does not have any scheme for converting CGPA into equivalent marks, the equivalence would be established by dividing the candidate’s CGPA by the maximum possible CGPA and multiplying the result with 100.

 Candidates appearing for the final year of bachelor’s degree/equivalent qualification examination and those who have completed degree requirements and are awaiting results can also apply.
-If selected, such candidates will be allowed to join the programme provisionally, only if he/she submits a certificate latest by June 30, 2018 from the Principal/Registrar of his/her College/Institute (issued on or before June 30, 2018) stating that the candidate has completed all the requirements for obtaining the bachelor’s degree/equivalent qualification on the date of the issue of the certificate.
+If selected, such candidates will be allowed to join the programme provisionally, only if he/she submits a certificate latest by June 30, 2021 from the Principal/Registrar of his/her University/College/Institute (issued on or before June 30, 2021) stating that the candidate has completed all the requirements for obtaining the bachelor’s degree/equivalent qualification on the date of issue of the certificate.

-IIM Calcutta may verify eligibility at various stages of the selection process.
-Applicants should note that mere fulfilment of minimum eligibility criteria will not ensure consideration for shortlisting by IIM Calcutta at the various stages of the admissions process.
+IIM Calcutta reserves its right to verify eligibility at various stages of the selection process.
+Applicants should note that mere fulfilment of minimum eligibility criteria will not ensure shortlisting by IIM Calcutta at the various stages of the admissions process.

 How to Apply: